k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 <img src="images/filesystem_discovery.png"  />

-1. Click the arrow icon near Discovery to view the parameters.
+1. Click the arrow icon to expand the parameters of the Discovery category (as shown in the above image).
 2. Populate the names of the Broadway flows.
 3. Save and deploy the Web Services.